OldSneerJaw/borealis-pg-cli/README.md

   --wait                                 wait until the add-on has finished before exiting

 DESCRIPTION
-  Single tenant add-on databases may be restored to an earlier point in time or cloned.
+  Qualifying add-on databases may be restored to an earlier point in time or cloned.
 This operation restores/clones the add-on database into a brand new add-on database, leaving the original add-on database unaffected.
 Note that, when an add-on database is cloned (that is, the --restore-to-time option is